When I started learning how to sew, the one thing that surprised me the most was this…

 You now know what all those slashes on an imperial ruler mean!

 And you thought you couldn’t do it.

-When you started this article, you probably had no idea what every slash on a ruler meant.
+When you started this article, you probably had no idea what every slash on an imperial ruler meant.

 And now you do!

 We’re now ready to move onto learning the definition of a good fit and how to bring any sewing pattern into alignment with our body proportions.

 Are you excited?!
 I hope so because I am.

 Life is the ultimate red carpet event.
 Dress for it!